Alchustan/Every-Single-Day-A-Writeup/README.md

 # Every Single Day A Write-up
 This repository contains bunch of write-ups that I read every single day.
 It won't be a challenge and I will keep this repo updated as long as possible.
-I'm open to write-up suggestions via Twitter DM: [Barış Yıldızoğlu](https://twitter.com/Alchustan) 🖤
+You can reach me via Twitter: [Barış Yıldızoğlu](https://twitter.com/Alchustan)

 ___
 Day | Article | Category